 My first career interest, at chronological age 4, was to be "jet propelled."
 It took many years before I could better articulate what I meant by that, but that's how I responded when adults asked what I wanted to be when I grew up.
 My next career interest was the classical violin, which I started at age 5 and continued to play for the next 20 years, the last five as a professional.
 Then I switched to fiddle and 5-string banjo and played in bluegrass bands for a number of years.
 Between gigs, I pursued other interests and graduated with a degree in electrical engineering, magna cum laude and with honors in physics, from the University of Massachusetts (Amherst), a masters in electrical engineering focusing on cybernetics from the University of Illinois, Urbana-Champaign (UIUC), and then a PhD in psychology, also from UIUC.
 For my dissertation I developed and tested what was probably the first computer-based, artificial-intelligence-enhanced, touch-typing training system (in 1979).

 For a decade after my PhD, I worked at AT&T Bell Laboratories and later at GTE Laboratories on advanced telecommunications.
-Projects included designing the human interfaces to national network operations centers in the US and Japan, developing a rapid prototyping system for complex human-computer interfaces (before personal computers), and studying ways of enhancing brainstorming and creativity in industry.
+Projects included designing the human interfaces to national network operations centers in the US and Japan, developing a rapid prototyping system for complex human-computer interfaces (before there were personal computers), and studying ways of enhancing brainstorming and creativity in industry.
 While at Bell Labs, for fun I wrote a series of humorous articles for the science humor magazine, Journal of Irreproducible Results.
-One of those articles later almost accidentally started World War III in a way that would have appealed to Stanley Kubrick's Dr. Strangelove.
+One of those articles later almost accidentally started World War III in a way that would have probably appealed to Stanley Kubrick's Dr. Strangelove.

 Throughout my formative years and first jobs, I never forgot my original interest in being jet propelled.
 Ultimately, I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
 As a pre-teen I read everything I could find on mythology, fairy tales, folklore, Eastern philosophy, Western psychology, and science fiction.
 As a teenager, as my interests in science and engineering grew, I discovered the literature of parapsychology and started to conduct experiments on psychic (psi for short) phenomena.
 In hindsight, I imagine that these interests were encouraged by growing up in an artistic family and perhaps bolstered by the mental focus inculcated by practicing the violin one or more hours every day for over two decades.

 While at Bell Labs, I began to publish some of my psi experiments.
 Then I discovered the Parapsychological Association and later the Society for Scientific Exploration, and I presented my work at their annual meetings.
-I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to appointments at Princeton University, University of Edinburgh, University of Nevada, and in Silicon Valley at Interval Research Corporation and SRI International.
+I was delighted to find scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to appointments at Princeton University, University of Edinburgh, University of Nevada, and in Silicon Valley at Interval Research Corporation and SRI International.
 At the latter facility, I was a scientist on a secret US government program conducting research on psychic phenomena.

-I've been on the science staff at IONS now for about 20 years, and I've spent the majority of my professional career doing what the 4-year-old Dean described as being jet propelled -- scientifically probing the far reaches of inner space, consciousness, and psychic phenomena.
+I've been on the science staff at IONS now for 20 years, and I've spent the majority of my professional career doing what the 4-year-old Dean described as being jet propelled -- scientifically probing the far reaches of inner space, consciousness, and psychic phenomena.
 Very few scientists are actively engaged in research on this perennially interesting topic.
 This is not because of a lack of interest, as skeptics sometimes suggest.
 The vast majority of scientists are fascinated with psi, and national surveys we've conducted show that over 90% of scientists and engineers have personally experienced one or more of these phenomena.
-But science, like any social enterprise, has strictly enforced rules of what is and is not acceptable to talk about openly.
-Thus, despite the aspirations of academic freedom, the reality is that it's not safe for one's scientific career to admit an interest in controversial topics (in any domain, not just psi).
+But science, like any social enterprise, has strictly enforced rules of what is acceptable to talk about openly.
+Thus, despite the aspirations of academic freedom, the reality is that it's not safe for one's academic or scientific career to admit an interest in controversial topics (in any domain, not just psi).

-In my case, the controversy is reflected in the way that Wikipedia covers the topic of psi and the biographical entries of scientists who study it.
-While many Wikipedia articles are useful, the articles on psi are written by anonymous vandals who enforce an exclusively negative view of parapsychology.
+In my case, the controversy is reflected in the laughable way that Wikipedia covers the topic of psi and the biographical entries of scientists who study it.
+While many Wikipedia entries are useful, the articles on psi are written by anonymous vandals who enforce an exclusively negative view of parapsychology.
 Attempts to edit the supposedly "anyone can edit" encyclopedia to improve its accuracy are uniformly blocked via use of an impenetrable labyrinth of bureaucratic rules.
 For a far more accurate assessment of parapsychology, as well as a third-party biography of me, see this site.

-Last edited May 2021
+Last edited August 2021